 The international standard for nanoindentation, ISO14577, notes that the elastic modulus measured at a relative indentation depth (= contact depth/coating thickness) of 10% can be a poor estimate of the coating modulus when there is a large elastic mismatch between coating and substrate.

 The ISO method of extrapolating to zero depth to obtain the coating modulus free of substrate influence is a standard feature of the NanoTest analysis software.
 An example on a hard and stiff coating on a lower modulus substrate is shown in figure 1 below.
 For the 1.1 micron thick TiFeN coating the measured modulus contains a significant contribution from the lower modulus Silicon.

 It is also possible to use the test to precisely determine the depth at which the plastic stress field is no longer fully within the coating and substrate plasticity is contributing to the measured hardness.
-In the 50-cycle load-partial unload test on a 2 mm DLC film on a silicon wafer shown below there is a marked inflexion in the data (at around 37 mN).
-Data below this show constant hardness of the DLC film (22 GPa).
+In the 50-cycle load-partial unload test on a 2 µm DLC film on a silicon wafer shown below there is a marked inflexion in the data (at around 37 mN).

 When combined with the 500 mN load range available in the NanoTest Vantage, another advantage of the rapid depth profiling is the ability to measure the full system response for multi-layered and graded coating systems.

 Ion implantation is becoming a popular technique for simulating the radiation damage of materials exposed to the severe environment of a nuclear reactor.
 Small samples can be irradiated and do not become radioactive.
 However the depth of penetration of the ion-beam damage is limited and so nanoindentation is needed to assess the mechanical property changes induced by the irradiation.